 There is some debate as to whether this is the first use of fuzz guitar in a rock song.
 Shiloh Noone sheds some light on the subject in his book Seekers Guide To The Rhythm Of Yesteryear: "Anne Margaret does have one claim to fame that embarrassingly whitewashes the rock generation, namely her studio recording of 'I Just Don't Understand' which boasts the first fuzz guitar applied to wax, courtesy of Billy Strange, a one time member of Phil Spector's session crew who later hit the charts with an instrumental version of Monty Norman's 'James Bond theme.'
 'I Just Don't Understand' was later launched as a single by Freddie & The Dreamers and also played live by the Beatles at the Cavern.
 Billy Strange repeated his fuzz on 'Zip-A-Dee-Doo-Dah' (Bob B Soxx & The Blue Jeans).
 So what's the buzz about fuzz?
 Well it did launch the early stages of psychedelia and boost its prime exponents The Ventures, specifically their 1962 single '2.000lb Bee.'
 Sure-fisted Keith Richards claims he revolutionized the fuzz on the ripping 'Satisfaction' while utilizing his new fuzz box, yet Big Jim Sullivan used it previously on P.J.
 Proby's 'Hold Me.'
 Billy Strange exalted the riff that Link Wray had already laid claim to three year previous, so what's the fuzz?"

-Richards (1992): "It was the first (fuzztone box) Gibson made.
+Speaking about the fuzztone box he used on this song, Keith Richards said in 1992: "It was the first one Gibson made.
 I was screaming for more distortion: This riff's really gotta hang hard and long, and we burnt the amps up and turned the s--t up, and it still wasn't right.
 And then Ian Stewart went around the corner to Eli Wallach's Music City or something and came around with a distortion box.
 Try this.
 It was as off-hand as that.
 It was just from nowhere.
 I never got into the thing after that, either.
 It had a very limited use, but it was just the right time for that song."

 Bertrand - Paris, France